IBAMR/IBAMR/doc/git.md

    - `edit`: Keep the commit, but pause the rebase afterwards so that one can make additional changes.

+After rebasing it is necessary to force push the newly edited commit history for `feature-branch` to the remote branch.
+This can be achieved using:

+> git push -f origin feature-branch

+The commit history for the remote branch should now reflect the edited local changes made to `feature-branch`.

 ### Keeping a branch up to date
 One can also use rebasing to keep a branch up to date with another branch: suppose you have made lots of commits on `feature-branch` and other developers